jaspector

 Under Virginia USBC Section 13VAC5-63-80, a permit is required before construction or demolition of a building or structure, for most structural, electrical, plumbing, mechanical, fuel-gas, fire-protection, and equipment-regulated work, for some changes of occupancy, for lot-line movements that reduce safety, and for asbestos disturbance during building construction or demolition.

-Typical processing time is No public processing-time estimate published by the county.
+Building permit processing times in unincorporated Rappahannock County, VA typically run No public processing-time estimate published by the county.
 Contact the Building Office at (540) 675-5340 to ask about current review timelines for your project type..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Rappahannock County, VA.
 The following work is generally exempt: Low-voltage wiring and equipment in the exempt categories listed in 13VAC5-63-80(B)(1); One-story detached tool sheds, storage sheds, playhouses, and similar uses up to 256 square feet (if not Group F-1 or H occupancy); Detached prefabricated utility buildings up to 150 square feet; Tents or air-supported structures up to 900 square feet with an occupant load of 50 or less; Fences of any height, unless required for pedestrian safety or used as a swimming-pool barrier; Concrete or masonry walls up to 6 feet above finished grade; Retaining walls supporting less than 3 feet of unbalanced fill, subject to code limits; Small swimming pools with a surface area not greater than 150 square feet and a depth under 24 inches; Certain signs under USBC Appendix H; Replacement of aboveground LP-gas containers of the same capacity in the same location by the serving gas supplier; Flagpoles 30 feet or less; Temporary ramps serving certain dwelling units where the entrance height is no more than 30 inches above grade; Minor and ordinary work deemed by the building official not to adversely affect public health or safety; Ordinary repairs under 13VAC5-63-80(B)(14), including certain same-size window and door replacements, fixture replacements without system alteration, certain residential switch and receptacle replacements, certain non-gas and non-oil appliance replacements, qualifying roof-covering and siding replacements, limited roof-deck replacement, floor finishes, cabinetry and trim, paint, wallpaper, and similar minor work.
 Note: Virginia USBC exemptions apply unless the building official requires a permit because of historic-district or special-flood-hazard conditions.
 Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm with the Rappahannock County Building Office before proceeding.
+When in doubt, confirm with the local building department before starting work.